Why Would I Say Goodbye

 "Why Would I Say Goodbye" is a song written by Kix Brooks and Chris Waters, and recorded by American country music duo Brooks & Dunn.
-It was released in March 1997 as the fifth and final single from their CD Borderline.
+It was released on March 17, 1997, as the fifth and final single from their fourth studio album Borderline.
 The song reached a peak of number 8 on the US Country chart, and number 9 on the Canadian RPM Country Tracks chart.
 This is the fifth of the six Brooks & Dunn singles in which Kix Brooks sings the lead vocals instead of Ronnie Dunn.

 Chart positions

 "Why Would I Say Goodbye" debuted at number 50 on the U.S. Billboard Hot Country Songs chart for the week of March 22, 1997.